BaCd2P2: a promising impurity-tolerant counterpart of GaAs for photovoltaics: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Division of Materials Science and Engineering, Physical Behavior of Materials program under award number DE-SC0023509 to Dartmouth and was authored in part by the National Renewable Energy Laboratory, operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under contract no. DE-AC36-08GO28308.
-All computations, syntheses, and characterizations were supported by this award unless specifically stated otherwise.
+This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Division of Materials Science and Engineering, Physical Behavior of Materials program under award number DE-SC0023509.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under contract no. DE-AC02-05CH11231 using NERSC award BES-ERCAP0020966.